 handle on what was happening and either automate a fix, or just skip the

 statement and not send it to Money for import.
 My immediate fix for the issue was to implement a "minimum download interval" as a user-defined field in the OFX description for the site.
-After the code had been in use for a while, I implemented a better way to handle this specific condition, along with many others.
+After the code had been in use for a while, I implemented a better way to handle this specific condition, along with many others, but the minimum interval user parameter still exists.

 consideration that TheFinanceBuff included in his discussion was the

-topic of updating prices for ticker symbols in Money.
+topic of updating prices for stock and fund quotes (ticker symbols) in Money.
 For symbols that

 are already linked to an active account, this occurs automatically